twse/random-stuff/README.md

 ## Manually bulk-adding names to Mozilla credits list using command line
 You won't receive any emails when your name is added - this will only see the message in the logs.
 1. Clone the **mozilla/community-data** repository via `git clone`.
-2. Copy names of contributors from Mozilla-related websites such as translation projects or local communities.
+2. Copy names of contributors from Mozilla-related websites such as translation projects or local communities and remove the summaries of each member's contributions.
 3. Save the file as .csv (csv stands for comma separated value).
 4. Add the contents to names.csv: `echo file.csv >> ../names.csv` and replace the filename with whatever you want, e.g. czilla.csv has the names of all contributors for CZilla - old name of Mozilla's community for Czech.
 5. Commit the new file with the added names: `git commit -a -m 'message'` and replace it with whatever message you want.